-Norfolk has a long association with the Kings and Queens of England and Great Britain, from William I, who established Norwich Castle as a royal palace soon after The Norman Conquest, to Elizabeth II whose private home, Sandringham is in the west of the county.
+Norfolk has a long association with the Kings and Queens of England and Great Britain, from William I, who established Norwich Castle as a royal palace soon after The Norman Conquest, to the late Elizabeth II whose private home, Sandringham is in the west of the county.
 We’re proud to be a Royal County.

 In 575AD Anglo Saxon King Uffa made Northwic a Royal city and capital of East Anglia.